Berwick St Leonard: History

 There is a prehistoric earthwork near Penning, in the north of the parish.
 From before 1650 to around 1900, nearly all the land in the parish belonged to a single farm, probably Cold Berwick Farm, which appears on a 1773 map but had been demolished by 1822.
 During those centuries, Cold Berwick was an alternative name for the village.

+The name Berwick derives from the Old English berewīc meaning 'barley farm'.

 The manor was not mentioned in Domesday Book but may have been included in Shaftesbury Abbey's Tisbury estate.
 Owners after the Dissolution included Sir George Howe (c.1627–1676, created baronet of Cold Berwick in 1660), his son James (c.1669–1736), and the latter's nephew Henry Lee Warner (1688–1760), who each sat for a time as MP for Hindon.
 In 1826 the manor was bought by Robert Grosvenor, 2nd Earl Grosvenor who sold it in 1838 to the millionaire businessman James Morrison.
 The land remains in the Morrison family, now the Barons Margadale, alongside their Fonthill estate.

 A manor house was built in the early 17th century immediately south-west of the church.
 It was used from time to time by Henry Lee Warner and his son, but later fell into disuse and by 1820 served as a barn.
 It was taken down between 1902 and 1904, and its elaborate three-gabled south front re-erected to build Little Ridge, designed by Detmar Blow for Hugh Morrison on the Fonthill estate.
 That house was much enlarged and renamed Fonthill House, then itself demolished in 1972.

 Berwick House, on the Salisbury road south of the village, began as a farmhouse in the late 18th century (English Heritage) or sometime after 1817 (Orbach).
 Enlarged during the 19th century, the three-storey brick house has a five-bay front to its three parallel ranges and full-height bow on its left side.
 It was converted into eight flats in 1949.

 In 1934, 230 acres in the south-west of Berwick parish was transferred to Hindon.
 A small area in the south, including Berwick House, was transferred from Fonthill Gifford in 1986.